Mohit-Gajjar1403/Movie-Selctor/README.md

-# Movie-Selctor
+# Movie-Selector
-A Movie Selector App implemented using MERN.
+A Movie Selector App implemented using MERN